 - Bedtime routines.
 Each part of the bedtime routine is filled with opportunities to reinforce math concepts.
 For example, parents can choose bedtime books with math themes, prompt the child to count bubbles or bath toys while in the tub, and have the child count the number of events in his “goodnight routine.”

 YOUR TURN: Teachers—what’s your best suggestion for weaving math into everyday activities?
-And parents—how do you sneak crafty little math lessons into your home routines?
+And parents—how do you sneak little math lessons into your home routines?
 Share your knowledge below!

 Pick up Let’s Talk About Math and learn more about using purposeful play with kids to promote mathematical thinking and get them ready for formal math instruction.

 Write a Comment